 You can bring your boat to Reelfoot Lake State Park and use it in the lake.
 There are five different areas where you can launch your boat in the park.
 These boats can be small pontoon boats, as well as small fishing boats.
 The lake is too shallow for larger boats and has too many stumps in the water that might cause issues.
 You can drive golf carts in the campground, but they are only allowed on paved roads.
 In addition, they can only be driven by people with active driver's licenses.

 Near the campground, there are boat launches to access Reelfoot Lake, and boats can be rented from nearby businesses.
 When you're done fishing, there is a fish cleaning station near the campground.
 There is a nearby area to get ice as well.
 For picnicking purposes, there are multiple shelters and picnicking sites near the campground.

 There are lots of areas to enjoy picnicking during your RV stay at Reelfoot Lake State Park.
-There are roughly 200 different sites for picnicking within the park and many of these sites contain access to grills.
+There are roughly 200 different sites for picnicking within the park, and many of these sites contain access to grills.
 For large family or work gatherings, there are also five pavilions that can hold 40-90 people.
 Most of these areas have easy access to restrooms and drinking facilities, as well as being located near the playgrounds for children to visit while enjoying their picnics.